 Step 1: Zenventory chooses a warehouse to allocate product from (for users with multiple warehouses)

 - If the customer order is imported to Zenventory with a “Ship-From” warehouse name designated*, and that warehouse name matches one of your warehouses in the system, we’ll automatically allocate stock from the designated warehouse named in the order.
 This functionality can be very useful for companies that ship product from different warehouses depending on the geography of their customer’s “Ship To” address. (*Currently available for ShipStation and ShipWorks orders only)

 - If there is no “Ship-From” warehouse specified by the order, the user’s system settings will instead be used to determine which warehouse(s) to draw stock from by default.

 - Once a customer order is allocated to a specific warehouse, it will show up in the “Ready to Pick” or “Ready to Ship” screen of the designated warehouse, since those steps are always warehouse-specific.

 - If the item has all stock in a single sub-location within the warehouse, and the item is not perishable, simple First-In/First-Out (FIFO) allocation logic will apply.

 Step 2: Zenventory chooses a specific batch of stock to fulfill the requested items (for warehouses that are broken down into sub-locations)

-- Zenventory will allocate stock using the following order of priority: Expiration date if the item is perishable (FEFO), location name (ascending A-Z), and finally stock quantity (prioritizing lowest stock quantity locations before higher stock quantity locations).
+- Zenventory will allocate stock using the following order of priority: Expiration date if the item is perishable (FEFO), lot number (ascending A-Z), location name (ascending A-Z), and finally stock quantity (prioritizing lowest stock quantity locations before higher stock quantity locations).